 When the Hummingbird algorithm update hit in 2013, brands quickly learned to focus on topic areas rather than individual keywords.
 As a result, one page could rank for dozens of related terms.
-Thus, the topic cluster SEO strategy was born.
+Thus, the topic clusters SEO strategy was born.

-A topic cluster is a collection of many related blog posts called “cluster pages” that are unified by a single broad “pillar page.”
+Topic clusters are a collection of many related blog posts called “cluster pages” that are unified by a single broad “pillar page.”
 Content clusters provide contextual support for other pages within a group.
 They also create a strong internal linking framework to help users (and search engines) find your content.

 Let’s look at the three key components of the topic cluster model.

 A pillar page is a high-level overview of a core topic that you couldn’t possibly cover in a single post.
 In fact, most pillar pages link out to as many as 10-20 in-depth cluster pages to completely cover the subject.
-Pillar content also tends to include lots of CTAs, visuals, videos and resources to keep readers engaged.
+Pillar content also tends to include lots of CTAs, visual content, videos and resources to keep readers engaged.